 - Earn an associate degree in an area of computer technology.
-This two-year degree qualifies a student to become a computer support technician.
+A two-year degree program from a computer technician school usually qualifies a student to become a computer support technician.

 - Earn a bachelor's degree in computer and information technology.
 A bachelor's degree can open the door to more challenging, higher-paying jobs.
 While earning your degree, having an internship can provide practical experience and develop connections within the computer industry.
 Such connections often result in future employment.

 - Get certified.
 Certifications are important for all who wish to work in this field and vital for those with lesser educational credentials.
 Employers may require a specific certification.
 Certifications may be general, product-specific, or application-specific.
 The Computing Technology Industry Association (CompTIA) awards an industry-recognized vendor-neutral certification known as A+, which confirms proficiency in the areas of installation, configuration, preventive maintenance, diagnosing, and basic networking.
 Vendors such as Microsoft and Cisco award their own certifications which establish proficiency in one or more of their products.